microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 ### __Hardware fault protection__

 The purpose of the hardware fault protection is to prevent catastrophic board damage, particularly from input or output over current.
 Once triggered, it kicks in immediately (there is no fault blanking time).
 It sets all PWM drive signals to 0, which will turn off the converter.
-Note that this is completely independent of the dsPIC, so even if there are drive signals coming from the dsPIC when the hardware fault protection is tripped, they will be forced to 0V (through AND gates on the hardware) before they get to the FET drivers.
+Note that this is completely independent of the dsPIC, so even if there are drive signals coming from the dsPIC when the hardware fault protection is tripped, the hardware protection will over-ride these signals (through AND gates on the hardware) before they get to the FET drivers.

 <p>
   <center>